Schoemansdal, Limpopo: Schoemansdal

-The Potgieters' passing was followed by a number of local disputes, until by 1855, the town's de facto leader was cmdt.genl.
+By 1855, the town's de facto leader was cmdt.genl.
 Stephanus Schoeman.
-He renamed the growing, though disorderly reed-hut settlement Schoemansdal, after himself, had it surveyed and divided into equal erven.
+He renamed the growing, although disorderly reed-hut settlement Schoemansdal, after himself, had it surveyed and divided into equal erven.
 Augmented by renegades, the town was now a successful ivory trading centre, and its population numbered a few hundred (1,800 according to one estimate).
 During this year it was also visited by Deocleciano Das Neves and Pastor Joaquim de S. R. Montanha from Portuguese ports on the east coast.
 Reverends Andrew Murray, J. H. Neethling, Piet Huet and Dirk van der Hoff were visiting clergy before a permanent minister took residence.

-With the arrival of a resident minister, reverend N. J. van Warmelo in 1864, and that of the first teacher, Cornelia van Boeschoten in 1866, the community had an air of permanence.
+With the arrival of a resident minister, reverend N. J. van Warmelo in 1864, and that of the first teacher, Cornelia van Boeschoten, in 1866, the community had an air of permanence.
 In addition Joao Albasini, Augusto Carvalho, Cassimiro Simmoens and Dietlof Maré had established shops in the town.
 Besides reed huts, there were now some structures of raw or burnt clay bricks which indicated that their owners were determined to settle permanently.
 The church building was the first of its kind in the Zoutpansberg, and during the week it served as the school building.
 The parsonage was a high quality building, which was initially built to house Schoeman.

 Professional medical services were however unavailable, and the residents relied on home remedies.
 Many died of yellow fever or malaria.
 Over-hunting had a devastating effect on the animal populations and the Pretoria government reacted in 1858 by placing limits on the trade in animal products.
 This was hardly enforceable as the town had become a refuge for increasingly lawless ivory hunters and traders.
 Arms smuggling was rampant and at one point 30 tons of lead was imported for manufacturing of bullets.
 Venda hunters, or so-called swart skuts, supplied the Voortrekkers with ivory and were in turn supplied with firearms.
 Relations between the Voortrekkers and Venda soured owing to taxation (called opgaaf), cattle rustling and lax control over firearms.